NateWr/restaurant-reservations/readme.md

 12. Access a short guide from your Plugins list to help you get started quickly.

 ## Changelog

+#### 1.7.2 (2017-01-12)
+* Fix: acceptsReservations schema property sometimes didn't appear in Business Profile integration
+* Update: improve early bookings options language.
+Changed "Up to X days in advance" to "From X days in advance".

 #### 1.7.1 (2016-12-14)
 * Fix: Submitted by date and time in the bookings list